Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 Even here, where there is not much to see, the train is going too fast for my taste.
 The small stations, the dilapidated collective farms, the windmills, I’d like to get off everywhere to explore.
 When the train stops for a moment, an apologetic announcement is heard.
 As if there was anything bad about watching the sheep graze.
 Instead of sheep farming, though, people here are investing in wind energy now, it seems.
 That’s fine with me, I don’t really like lamb meat.
 Not my cup of tea, as the English say, but what good is that saying to those who don’t care for tea at all?
 Am I digressing?
 Not more than usual?
 Okay.

 To make the story more interesting, I am changing trains now.
 Hamburg main station.
 Much too small for all the people.
-Can’t say what that means for the city, though, because I don’t know if people are arriving or leaving.
+Can’t say what that means for the city, though, because I don’t know if people are coming or going.

 The train to Flensburg is packed like a box of sardines.
 Makes sense, as it’s going to the sea.
 I only get a seat next to the toilet.
 For two hours, door opening, door closing, pee, piss, rinse, flush, door opening, door closing.
 Even a stone would have to pee now, after listening to this all the time.
 Can’t you make the toilet soundproof, German Rail?
 But it’s probably not Deutsche Bahn that’s responsible, but some subsidiary.
 DB Rail Passenger Sanitary Services GmbH & Co Ltd or something.
 Convoluted like the Panama Papers.
 By the way, there is a train going through Panama.
 From the Pacific to the Atlantic.
 Or vice versa.
 Depending on the time of day.
 I haven’t been there.
 Should go, though.
 Maybe, the thought already crossed my mind when I wrote about the Bolivian railroad above, for a book about railroads in South and Central, i.e. Latin America.
 Not such a boring railroad book about locomotives and gauges, but something like my trilogy about crossing Canada.
 Conversations with people on the train.
 Thoughts about railroads connecting people.
 Interesting stops along the way.
 Bandit raids.
 Well, the problem is, the things that interest me usually don’t interest anybody else.
 That’s why the newspapers are full of football and bitcoin, and nobody wants to print my stories.
 Depressing.